The Coven-Meyerowitz tiling conditions for 3 odd prime factors

 since $\bbA_{M/p_k}[a_i]=\phi(p_k)$, it follows that $\bbB_{M/p_jp_k}[b_0]=\bbB^{N_k}_{N_k/p_j}[b_0]=\phi(p_j)$, hence $b_0$ belongs to an $N_k$-fiber in the $p_j$ direction, contradicting the choice of $b_0$.
 In the second case, we have

 since $M/p_k\in \Div(A)$, this is only possible if $A$ and $B$ contain a configuration as in part (ii) of the lemma.
 In this case, it follows that $b_0$ belongs to an $N_k$-fiber in the $p_k$ direction, contradicting our initial choice of $b_0$.
 This concludes the proof of (i).

-Furthermore, if the conclusion of (ii) fails for any $x_j$ chosen as above, then we must always be in the first case for that $x_j$, and therefore every $b\in B$ must in fact belong to an $N_k$ fiber in the $p_j$ direction, a contradiction.
+We now prove (ii) in the case $p_i=2$.
+Assume that $b\in B$ does not belong to an $N_k$-fiber in the $p_j$ direction in $B$.
+By (i), it must belong to an $N_k$-fiber in the $p_k$ direction in $B$, so that in particular (\ref{divres}) holds.
+With this in place, we now repeat the proof of (i) until we get to $A_{x_j,b}\subset\ell_k(a_i)$ or $A_{x_j,b}\subset\ell_k(x_j)$.
+By the assumption on $b$, we must be in the second case for all $x_j$ chosen as above.
+This concludes the proof for $p_i=2$.

 Assume now that $p_i>2$.
 Then part (i) of the lemma follows directly from Lemma \ref{gen_top_div_mis}, (\ref{rest_corn}) and the fact that $B$ satisfies (\ref{bin_cond}) with $N=N_k$ and $c=1$.
-For (ii), suppose that there is a $b\in B$ that does not belong to an $N_k$ fiber in $B$ in the $p_j$ direction.
-By (i), there is an $N_k$ fiber in $B$ in the $p_k$ direction containing $b$.
+For (ii), suppose that there is a $b\in B$ that does not belong to an $N_k$-fiber in $B$ in the $p_j$ direction.
+By (i), there is an $N_k$-fiber in $B$ in the $p_k$ direction containing $b$.
 In particular, this implies that (\ref{divres}) holds.
 The rest of the proof of (ii) is the same as for the $p_i=2$ case. \end{proof}

 \begin{corollary}

 (i) Assume (C1) with $n_k=2$.
 Then the pair $(A,B)$ has a $(1,2)$-cofibered structure in the $p_k$ direction.
 Moreover, for each $x_j\in \ZZ_M\setminus A$ such that $(a_i-x_j,M)=M/p_j$, $A$ has a cofiber at distance $M/p_k^2$ from $x_j$.